What, you think he asked to be a giant head with limbs?

-- Meat Boy and Bandage girl in Meat Boy and Super Meat Boy.
+- Meat Boy and Bandage Girl in Meat Boy Super Meat Boy

 - Custom Robo has the aptly-named "Funky Big Head" (or "Big Boys", depending on the game) line of robos.

-- Hansel and Gretel from Nier are giant Ganmen-like helmets with limbs.
+- Hansel and Gretel from NieR are giant Gunmen-like helmets with limbs.

 - The many Pokémon examples have been put into lists.
 See the lists of Pokémon species that consist entirely of a head, that have a base but are otherwise just a head, that have arms but are otherwise just a head, and that have legs but are otherwise just a head.
 Jigglypuff, Igglybuff, Elekid, Hitmonlee, Polywhirl, Polywrath, Snorunt, Budew, Nosepass, Chingling, Trubbish, and Darumaka are basically heads with arms and legs.

 - The Bomb-type enemies from the Final Fantasy series.